 Dealing with Behavior Problems – Links to detailed materials on agitation/anxiety, aggressiveness/combativeness, delusions/paranoia, apathy/depression, screaming/vocalization, sexual behavior problems and sleep disorders.
 (Alzheimer’s Association)

-Caring for Someone with Dementia: Unusual Behaviour – Provides tips for dealing with unusual behaviors such as repetitive questions, phrases, or motions; following; calling out; lack of inhibition; laughing or crying uncontrollably; pacing; fidgeting; and suspiciousness.
+for Someone with Dementia: Changes in Behaviour – Provides tips for dealing with unusual behaviors such as repetitive questions, phrases, or motions; following; calling out; lack of inhibition; laughing or crying uncontrollably; pacing; fidgeting; and suspiciousness.
 Links to articles on more common behaviors like wandering and aggressiveness.
 (Alzheimer's Society of the UK)

 Hands-On Skills for Caregivers – Gives practical, insightful tips for how to physically approach a difficult patient; how to talk to them respectfully; and how to get them to co-operate with you, both physically and mentally.
-(Family Caregiver Alliance/National Center on Caregiving)
+(Family Caregiver Alliance)